-By contrast, if the drive is resonant with the energy of the system, $\epsilon_k \approx \omega$ for some $k$, the Floquet and Kato energies can differ substantially, see Fig.~\ref{fig:xy}c, with the Kato bands intertwining near resonance.
-In contrast to Floquet quasi-energies $\epsilon_\F$ which can always be chosen to lie within the first Floquet zone, $-\omega/2<\epsilon_\F \leq \omega/2$, the Kato energies can exceed this window, as exemplified near $k\approx0$ in Fig.~\ref{fig:xy}c.
+By contrast, if the drive is resonant with the energy of the system, $\epsilon_k \approx \omega$ for some $k$, the Floquet quasienergies and average-energies can differ substantially, see Fig.~\ref{fig:xy}c, with the average-energy bands intertwining near resonance.
+In contrast to Floquet quasienergies $\EF$ which can always be chosen to lie within the first Floquet zone, $-\omega/2<\EF \leq \omega/2$, the average-energies can exceed this window, as exemplified near $k\approx0$ in Fig.~\ref{fig:xy}c.

-Taking a closer look at a specific momentum value and sweeping from the high-frequency regime past the resonance point, see Fig.~\ref{fig:xy}d, the intertwining of Kato bands near resonance becomes clear: when the Kato energies become resonant with the drive hybridization with the driving field can occur, and eventually emission and absorption of a drive quantum $\omega$ appears, leading to an interchange of ground and excited state, respectively.
-Note that the resulting crossing of Kato energy levels is an exact crossing (the position of the crossing is close to but does not coincide with the position of the resonance).
-Therefore, the Kato energies properly take into account the energy counting due to the absorption and emission of drive quanta [Fig.~\ref{fig:xy}d], even though there is no photon degree of freedom in the system.
-Hence, one can define a physically meaningful and unique Floquet ground state via the Kato energies.
+Taking a closer look at a specific momentum value and sweeping from the high-frequency regime past the resonance point, see Fig.~\ref{fig:xy}d, the intertwining of average-energy bands near resonance becomes clear: when the average-energies become resonant with the drive, hybridization with the driving field can occur, and the system can eventually emit and absorb a drive quantum $\omega$, leading to an interchange of ground and excited state, respectively.
+Note that the resulting crossing of average-energy levels is an exact crossing; the position of the crossing is close to but does not coincide with the position of the resonance~(instead the resonance coincides with a maximum in geometric phase, $\abs{\gamma}=\pi$).
+Therefore, the average-energies properly take into account the energy balance due to the absorption and emission of drive quanta [Fig.~\ref{fig:xy}d], even though there is no photon degree of freedom in the system.
+Hence, one can uniquely define a physically meaningful Floquet ground state via the average-energies.